 - Missing spacers and washers

-5. SkateXS Panda Complete Skateboard (for Kids)
+5. SkateXS Panda Complete Bamboo Skateboard (Great for Kids)

 Have you been thinking of buying your child a gift but can’t seem to find one you think might excite them?
 Consider buying them the best complete skateboard for kids on the market.

 The wheels come in different colors — you can select one of 3 color combinations.

-And the high-precision ABEC 7 bearings inside the wheels roll smoothly fast.
+And the high-precision ABEC 7 bearings inside the wheels roll smoothly and fast.
 The wheels are easy to clean, too, thanks to the removable shields on them.

 Speaking of wheel spin, don’t let your child leave the house without a helmet and protective pads.
 Kids aren’t the most careful skaters, you know.
 And you don’t want to worry about sudden healthcare bills all the time.